kubuntu-team/kubuntu-manual/source/docs/desktop-guide/advanced.rst

 2. Right-click > Add Widgets, and add the Analog Clock
 3. Right-click > Add Widgets, and add the Weather Report

-You can now resize these widgets and lay them out on the desktop however you wish. and configure them to suit your needs, as in the example below.
+You can now resize these widgets and lay them out on the desktop however you wish and configure them to suit your needs, as in the example below.

 .. image:: ../../images/jammy/advanced/activity-misc.png
    :align: center